Integralist/integralist.co.uk/content/posts/open-api.md

   what the schema looks like in practice.

 This is the basic _structure_ of an OpenAPI document.
-Yes, they can become more complex as the API grows, but at it's foundation you will always find this familiar structure.
+Yes, they can become more complex as the API grows, but at its foundation you will always find this familiar structure.

 OK, we've got the quick "summary" out of the way, let's dig a little deeper...